0x676e67/rnet/README.md

 3. Musllinux

 Make sure you have Docker installed.
 The provided image may be outdated, so you might need to build it yourself.
-See [rust-cross-musl](https://github.com/0x676e67/toolchain/blob/master/rust-musl-cross/Dockerfile) and the upstream [rust-cross/rust-musl-cross](https://github.com/rust-cross/rust-musl-cross) for reference.
+See [rust-cross/rust-musl-cross](https://github.com/rust-cross/rust-musl-cross) for reference.

 ```bash
 bash .github/musl_build.sh i686-unknown-linux-musl